-Proposals that do not use the 7 major headings (Background and Relevance, Methods, Results, Research Team, Engagement of Fellows and Scholars, Knowledge Translation and Budget Justification) as outlined in the rubric below and follow the page limit, will not be put forward for panel review.
-Please see Appendix 2.
+Each proposal may not exceed ten pages.
+This 10-page limit does not include the cover page, budget justification document, investigator CVs (5-page maximum), and letters of support.
+Proposals that do not use the 7 major headings (Background and Relevance, Methods, Results, Research Team, Engagement of Fellows and Scholars, Knowledge Translation and Budget Justification) as outlined in the rubric (see Appendix III) and follow the page limit, will not be put forward for panel review.
 To support multi-disciplinary collaboration, research teams may use any citation format, as long as there is consistency of citation format throughout the document.

 The budget justification document may not exceed two pages and is in addition to the 10 pages allowed for the proposal.